27 Brands of Face Wash to Use If You Have Sensitive Skin

 Simple offers a range of skin care products that are gentle enough for those with sensitive skin.
 None of their products have any dyes, artificial perfumes or harsh irritants that could upset skin.
 The nourishing foaming cleanser (featured above) contains skin-loving ingredients and Pro-Vitamin B5 to remove impurities and remaining traces of makeup.

-Sukin creates natural skin, hair and body care products using cold-pressed, solvent free oils, essential oils and 100 percent natural botanical extracts.
+Sukin creates natural skin, hair and body care products using cold-pressed, solvent-free oils, essential oils and 100% natural botanical extracts.
 Their Sensitive Range is made with chamomile, aloe vera and cucumber to cool and soothe dry skin, and rosehip, sesame, jojoba and avocado oils to hydrate delicate skin.

-Buy the cleansing lotion above for $10.95 from Sukin (Australian shipping only).
+Buy the cleansing lotion above for $8.99 from Sukin.

 Philosophy carries a range of personal care products, including their Purity Made Simple line of face and body cleanser.
 The facial cleanser (featured above) gently deep cleans pores, eliminates makeup build-up and conditions skin using natural oil extracts.
 It is formulated for all skin types — even sensitive — and is gentle enough to use in the eye area.